Just-A-Visitor/Algorithmic-Pseudocode/Codeforces Contests/CF Round 582/ReadMe.md

 This is a divison 3 round.
 The last 3 questons would be easily solvable.
 I have to struggle till the last minute.

+## Aftermath
+This contest was a disaster.
+The questions were mostlly observation based and implementation heavy (unless you know the correct shorter way).
+I solved the first question in the last 10 minutes (which was perfectly valid) and later submitted another solution handling the case when `n == 1`.
+Sadlly the first solution was correct, the second was not.
+Silly me!

+The only question worth upsolving is the last question (which uses **DSU**).

+**I am not giving Divison 3 Contests again**.

 # To Do
 * - [ ] Learn **Union Find** and imlement the last question.